quii/learn-go-with-tests/maps.md

 Go has a built-in function `delete` that works on maps.
 It takes two arguments.
 The first is the map and the second is the key to be removed.

 The `delete` function returns nothing, and we based our `Delete` method on the same notion.
-Since deleting a value that's not there has no effect, unlike our `Update` and `Create**` methods, we don't need to complicate the API with errors.
+Since deleting a value that's not there has no effect, unlike our `Update` and `Add**` methods, we don't need to complicate the API with errors.

 ## Wrapping up